 Use this calculator to see how many calories you can expect to burn with your workout.

 Interval Training for Extremely Effective Workouts

-HIIT is the best form of exercise I know of for losing pounds fast, and is perfect for exercise bikes.
+HIIT is the best form of exercise I know of for losing pounds fast.

-Here’s a few post describing the effectiveness of High Intensity Interval Training:
+Here are a few posts describing the effectiveness of High-Intensity Interval Training:

 HIIT is all about short intervals of your maximum exertion followed by short intervals of rest, and doing this for about 15 minutes.

 Interval training burn ridiculous amount of calories in a very short time while you pedal, but it keeps your body burning calories for hours afterwards.

 Frequently Asked Questions